marksherriff/uvacs-advising/bacs/integration_electives.md

 ## 2) Where can I find a list of integration electives for the BACS?

 Starting in Spring 2020, there is one official list maintained by the University Registrar.
 If you look at the description of the BACS requirements in the Undergraduate Record, you’ll find the courses listed there.
-That page (as of August 2024) is: [{{ site.data.externallinks.bacs_ureg_integration_electives }}]({{ site.data.externallinks.bacs_ureg_integration_electives }})
+That page (as of April 2025) is: [{{ site.data.externallinks.bacs_ureg_integration_electives }}]({{ site.data.externallinks.bacs_ureg_integration_electives }})

 Is there a convenient list of all the integration electives that are offered in the up-coming semester?
 [This page](https://www.cs.virginia.edu/~horton/integ-elect2.html) shows what Integration Electives are offered in the upcoming semester that you can enroll in.
 The page lets you search, sort, find courses with open seats, see which count for a College General Education requirement, etc.